Surgery is an important treatment for many skin cancers. It can be done in a variety of ways.

 Read Jen's guest blog post about how to deal with one of the day-to-day problems of living with skin cancer.
 She tells us how she has managed to maintain her sense of style while staying safe in the sun.

-A group for anyone affected by any type of skin cancer, including basal cell carcinoma and squamous cell carcinoma.
-This is a place to get together, ask questions, share experiences and support each other.
+A place for people affected by any type of skin cancer, including basal cell carcinoma and squamous cell carcinoma, to support one another, ask questions, and share their experiences.

 We rely on a number of sources to gather evidence for our information.
 If you’d like further information on the sources we use, please feel free to contact us on: firstname.lastname@example.org